 - May cause damage on contact with skin

 - Can cause damage when inhaled

 - May damage public health by causing damage in the ozone layer.

 The symbol represents serious long term threats to health.
-The symbol with external damage and health conditions.
+The picture in the sign shows a person with internal damage)

 - Can lead to death if swallowed or inhaled